Non-Homogeneous Haze Removal via Artificial Scene Prior and Bidimensional Graph Reasoning: Proposed Method

-We further restore the clear images via an encoder-decoder network.
-We apply the SGR and CGR module to conduct non-local filtering between different spatial regions and channel dimensions in the encoder layers, which model long-range dependency and propagate the natural scene prior between the well-preserved nodes and the nodes contaminated by haze, i.e.,
+{We employ the spatial graph reasoning module (SGR) and channel graph reasoning module (CGR) to conduct non-local filtering over regions and over channels respectively, which models long-range dependency and propagates the natural scene prior between the well-preserved nodes and the nodes contaminated by haze.}